Doraz1/chat_service/README.md

-# chat service for learning scale-up apps
+# Chat service for learning scale-up apps
-the first thing to do is createa  config.py with custom parameters for the project - these parameters are personal and should not be shared, and area must for the server to run go to mongoDB and ensure the ip is configured properly - otherwise the api may prevent access for your server Then# Chat Service for Learning Scale-Up Apps
+This project is a simple chat service designed to help me understand the secrets of back-end programming users understand how to scale up applications.

-This project is a simple chat service designed to help users understand how to scale up applications.
-Follow the steps below to set up and run the project on your local machine.
+Follow the steps below to set up and run the project on your local machine

 ## Setup Instructions